mrshinx/AnRPG-Edited/README.md

 - Reduce exp lost when transfering XP from 75% -> 25% ( you keep 75% of the old item's XP) *(ItemExtraction.cs Line 36)*
 - Fixed life leech calculation resulting in 2x life leech amount from item tree.
 This was fixed by dividing the value by 2 after calculating it from item tree.
 This is a dumb     way to fix and just acts as a temporary workaround. *(RPGPlayer.cs Line 1464)*
 - Changed value increment of Item Ascension Limit Per Boss in config from 0.25 -> 0.1.
 This enables having values like 0.2 (1 for 5 boss kills).
+- Fixed conflict with Calamity.
+There was a fix in the code that tried to balance Calamity, but it's causing some of the vanilla mobs (and Calamity ones) to not scale correctly.
+Now with the new level cap system, hopefully this will calms Calamity scaling down a little bit.
+Removed the fix *(NPCUtils.cs Line 112-123)*